Friday, March 16, 2012

 I want to reiterate, those who made the call for disintegration, divisive narrative, SNC, and Boko Haram possibly are the enemies of true federalism and they are the ones that must go.
 I am not in denial as some bloggers would like to argue.
 No option should be taken off the table.
 SNC is but a part of many options.

-At this juncture, it is my humble opinion that asking that we should delay or postpone solving pressing national problems until a Sovereign National Conference is convened, borders on defeatism and weakness.
-It is analogous to GOP's refusal to engage President Obama in finding lasting solutions to the lingering US unemployment and associated problems until President Obama is defeated.
+At this juncture, it is my humble opinion that asking that we should delay or postpone solving pressing national problems until a Sovereign National Conference is convened borders on defeatism and weakness.
+It is analogous to the GOP's refusal to engage President Obama in finding lasting solutions to the lingering US unemployment and associated problems until President Obama is defeated.
 First, how do you know that President Obama is going to be defeated or that any Nigerian President and the National Assembly, for that matter, would convene a Sovereign National Conference in your lifetime?
 Second, what would you do in the interim?
-Do nothing and wait for the system to collapse or rectifies itself?
-If you have a genuine case for SNC, start presenting them right away at meetings and conferences.
+Do nothing and wait for the system to collapse or rectify itself?
+If you have a genuine case for SNC, start presenting it right away at meetings and conferences.

 Conclusion:

-As a culturally diverse and widely read quintessential global gentleman, I know what leadership entails and what it takes to build and stabilize a complex nation-state like Nigeria.
+As a culturally diverse and widely read quintessential global gentleman, I know what leadership entails and what it takes to build and stabilise a complex nation-state like Nigeria.
 I will be the last person to call for the dismantling of this country because I know in my heart that the problems that confront us are surmountable.
-I am very proud of my Nigerian root and no Boko Haram or 419ers can take that away from me.
+I am very proud of my Nigerian roots, and no Boko Haram or 419ers can take that away from me.

 Some see religion as part of living.
-One group can see reason with the views held by others and accommodate those views unconditionally which makes the difference.
+One group can see reason with the views held by others and accommodate those views unconditionally, which makes the difference.
 Be that as it may, any attempt by anyone group to engage in forceful indoctrination of the unaffiliated should be treated the way it is - an act of war against the sovereign.
 It should never be interpreted as just another attack on innocent Nigerians.
 For Nigeria to live up to its promise of one nation and one destiny, it must be willing to apply every resource at its disposal to defend threatened rights.

 Today, despite everything, America is the only God’s Own Country and the only Superpower still standing.
 I do not doubt in my mind that saving Nigeria requires enormous sacrifices on the part of every one of us.
 Nevertheless, we must remain optimistic believing firmly that we shall and we are capable of surmounting every natural or manmade inhibition on our path to progress.
 Our goal for sustainable economic development, human protection of Human Rights, mental and psychological emancipation, and peaceful co-existence must consider vested rights.

 Therefore, our desire for one cohesive entity, our love for the good life, respect for one another, intellectual and educational drive, freedom of worship, and the pursuit of happiness shall not be compromised.
 Never, never; we will never compromise on those things that we hold dear to our hearts.
-We will never bargain away our fundamental rights to associate and worship the way we want or bargain away our inherent rights to educate our kids in any part of Nigeria that we chose.
+We will never bargain away our fundamental rights to associate and worship the way we want or bargain away our inherent rights to educate our kids in any part of Nigeria that we choose.
 Not now, not any time.
 We will never surrender.

 That should be the new mantra - the goal and vision of the new order.